wescasto/ice-bumpers/README.md

 ## Playing the game

 Players must hit the orange puck into their opponent's goal to score.
-The team with the most goals before time runs out wins. *Note: this game requires at least one gamepad controller to move players.
-It's also a work in progress so many of the mechanics are still incomplete!*
+The team with the most goals before time runs out wins.

+## Controls

+Gamepads are recommended for best experience, but you can use the arrow keys to control player 1, and w, a, s, and d keys to move player 4.

 ## Gamepad support